-Vertically averaged tidal current can be in excess of $5 \text{ ms}^{-1}$ in the TED area and the associated power density is enticing for the deployment of MHK turbines that convert tidal kinetic energy to electricity [16,17].
+Vertically averaged tidal current can be in excess of 5 ms-1 in the TED area and the associated power density is enticing for the deployment of MHK turbines that convert tidal kinetic energy to electricity [16,17].
 Large tidal range can result in about 60% of the water in the Minas Basin flowing in and out through the Minas Passage in a semidiurnal tidal cycle [18], so some fish that are commonly found in the Minas Basin also pass through the TED area in the Minas Passage [19].
 The Minas Passage is also the sole corridor for migratory diadromous fish populations that utilize the Minas Basin and its associated freshwater tributaries for reproduction and rearing.
-Of the species of fish commonly found in the Minas Passage are reported for striped bass Morone saxatilis [4], Atlantic sturgeon Acipenser oxyrinchus [2], alewife Alosa pseudoharengus [3], Atlantic salmon Salmo salar and American eel Anguilla rostrata [21].
+Of the species of fish commonly found in the Minas Basin [20], acoustic telemetry measurements made in the Minas Passage are reported for striped bass Morone saxatilis [4], Atlantic sturgeon Acipenser oxyrinchus [2], alewife Alosa pseudoharengus [3], Atlantic salmon Salmo salar and American eel Anguilla rostrata [21].
 Acoustic telemetry work continues on the above species as well as tomcod Microgadus tomcod, spiny dogfish Squalus acanthias and American shad A. sapidissima.